 The Coronavirus Aid, Relief, and Economic Security Act — known as the CARES Act — was signed into law March 27, 2020.
-It directs aid to individuals, states, hospitals, and businesses, and includes several provisions that directly impact charitable giving.
+It directs aid to individuals, states, hospitals, and businesses, and includes several provisions that directly impacted charitable giving.
 Here’s a quick update:

-Higher Deduction Limits for 2020 Tax Year
+Higher Deduction Limits for 2020 Tax Year and beyond:

 - You may claim an income tax charitable deduction of up to 100 percent of your adjusted gross income (AGI) for cash gifts made to public charities.
 (Previously, there was a deduction limit of 60 percent for cash gifts.)